mindspore-ai/docs/tutorials/training/source_en/advanced_use/performance_profiling_ascend.md

 ### Operator Performance Analysis

 The operator performance analysis component is used to display the execution time of the operators(AICORE/AICPU/HOSTCPU) during MindSpore run.
+The AICORE operator contains the information about calculation quantity.

 ![op_type_statistics.png](./images/op_type_statistics.PNG)